Motivate! Our Certification program is a measurable way to motivate action.

 - Scroll through the page and select the online link for Light, Medium, or Deep Green Certification to submit and pay for your application.
 Each level (Light, Medium, or Deep Green) must be applied and paid for separately.

-- Pay the $75 application fee through PayPal.
-(The form will take you there automatically.
-You do not need a PayPal account.)
+- Pay the $75 application processing fee through PayPal.
+(The form will take you there automatically.)

 - Successful applicants receive a beautiful certificate suitable for framing, indicating their level of achievement (Light, Medium, or Deep Green) and online recognition in our national network.

 For questions about certification: